May 28, 2022

 So, what’s in your heart?
 Microdosing is about being honest with ourselves.
 Are you ready to face the parts of yourself that might bring you shame, guilt, grief, or anger?
 How open are you to developing the patience, fortitude, and courage necessary to face the stories in your heart?

 When microdosing, you may experience what you perceive as adverse effects.
-For example, at the beginning, feelings of depression or anxiety may seem to get worse instead of better.
-You may feel irritable, tired, or drowsy, and/or experience headache, nausea, or lack of focus.
+For example, initially, feelings of depression or anxiety may get worse instead of better.
+You may feel irritable, tired, drowsy, or experience headache, nausea, or lack of focus.
 You may be unusually sensitive, frustrated, or quick to anger.

 These sensations can be part of what some describe as a healing crisis.
-Psilocybin can amplify and/or intensify emotions before helping to dissolve them.
+Psilocybin can amplify or intensify emotions before helping to dissolve them.
 You can learn many valuable lessons from these experiences.

-Ask yourself: am I willing to stick with the practice, even in the face of challenges?
-Am I willing to fully feel even the unpleasant sensations?
-Can I practice contentment even when life doesn’t go the way I want or expect?
+Ask yourself: Am I willing to stick with the practice, even in the face of challenges?
+Am I ready to fully feel even the unpleasant sensations?
+Can I practice contentment even when life doesn’t go how I want or expect?

-The mushrooms can shake up your sense of self, and lead you to question your long-held beliefs about the world and who you are.
-Microdosing is a practice of letting go of oneself and thinking more often of others.
-This process might be confusing and challenging.
+The mushrooms can shake up your sense of self and lead you to question your long-held beliefs about the world and who you are.
+Microdosing allows you to let go of yourself and think more often of others.
+At times, this process may be confusing and challenging.

-As you step into the unknown and face difficult truths and emotions, you may at times experience intense fear.
-Growing your comfort zone requires courage to fully feel and release these fears.
+As you enter the unknown and face unpleasant truths and emotions, you may sometimes experience intense fear.
+Growing your comfort zone requires the courage to fully feel and release these fears.

-Throughout this process, you may find it challenging to focus on work.
+Throughout this process, it may be challenging to focus on work.
 Because microdosing can expand your awareness and engender a sense of spaciousness, the analytical mind may shift into the background.
-In the short-term, mundane problem-solving skills may seem to weaken.
-You may find it hard to focus on spreadsheets, documents, or conversations.
+In the short term, mundane problem-solving skills may weaken.
+It may be hard to focus on spreadsheets, documents, or conversations.

 At times, you may feel spaced out or ungrounded.
 You may fear you are losing control.
-These types of experiences can be jarring if you have developed a strong attachment to the intellect.
+These experiences can be jarring if you have developed a strong attachment to the intellect.

-You may experience disappointment and disillusionment, especially if you have specific expectations going into the psilocybin journey.
-The more you surrender to and develop faith in the process, the more benefits you will experience.
-Instead of trying to achieve or attain a specific goal, practice letting go of the grasping mind and honoring whatever experience that arises.
+You may experience disappointment and disillusionment, especially if you have specific expectations during the psilocybin journey.
+The more you surrender to and develop faith, the more benefits you will experience.
+Instead of trying to achieve or attain a specific goal, practice letting go of the grasping mind and honoring whatever experience arises.

 The microdosing journey teaches us to let go of expectations and find deeper meaning in the here and now.

-Although many journeyers experience benefits from microdosing, it is important to acknowledge that mushrooms are NOT a magical cure-all, nor a means to escape reality or avoid taking responsibility for your life.
+Although many journeyers experience benefits from microdosing, it is essential to acknowledge that mushrooms are not a magical cure-all, nor a means to escape reality or avoid taking responsibility for your life.

-Microdosing is for those who are ready to experience and process profound truth, even when it may be uncomfortable.
+Microdosing is for those ready to experience and process profound truth, even when it may be uncomfortable.

 As you consider the practice of microdosing, you can ask yourself a few questions: